-Is it recommendable to use Couch Surfing by means of travelling on a budget?
-Isn’t couch-surfing just for young world travelers and broke students?
-Grey World Nomads share their experiences as Couch Surfers in Europe.
+Is it recommendable to use couch surfing by means of travelling on a budget?
+Isn’t couch surfing just for young world travelers and broke students?
+We share our experiences as world nomads and ‘old’ couch surfers.

 Traveling Europe for a couple of months and then the United Kingdom for half a year I figured, our budget wouldn’t last long if we’d stay in bed & breakfasts and hotels between our house sitting assignments.

 As we’d had a lovely couch surfing experience last year with a family in Durban, South Africa, I wanted to give it a closer look also for Europe despite the fact that most hosts were in their twenties.
 Continue reading “4 Pro And Cons Of Couch Surfing from Grey World Nomads Perspective”